 Proposed Farm Modules 1 & 4 are located approximately 3km from the edge of the Northam townsite.
-However, as per Clause 5.5.2 (3), the local government may approve a feedlot that is less than the required buffer distances where the application has demonstrated that the feedlot will not result in a health nuisance.
+However, as per Clause 5.5.2 (3), the local government may approve a feedlot that is less than the required buffer

 The proposal complies with all other buffer distances as identified in the Local Law.